 Bio

-Currently, I work as a Research Associate III at the University of Rhode Island Cooperative Extension University of Rhode Island working with growers.
-I work at the University of Rhode Island Plant Protection Clinic, where I help growers with pest and disease identification and management recommendations to prevent and control plant health issues.
-Growing up in Colombia, I was inspired by small farmers’ sustainable agriculture practices who provided food for the local community.
-This motivated me to pursue a career in agriculture and to study Agronomy first and then to pursue a Master's and Ph.D. in Plant Pathology at the University of Arkansas, focusing on soilborne pathogens and seedling diseases.
-In 2017, I joined the University of Arkansas Cooperative Extensions Service’s Plant Health Clinic as a Program Associate, Diagnostician, and Instructor and worked there until 2022.
+Growing up in Colombia, I was inspired by small farmers' sustainable agriculture practices who provided food for the local community.
+This motivated me to pursue a career in agriculture, study Agronomy first, and then pursue a Master's and Ph.D. in Plant Pathology at the University of Arkansas, focusing on soilborne pathogens and seedling diseases.
+In 2017, I joined the University of Arkansas Cooperative Extensions Service's Plant Health Clinic as a Program Associate, Diagnostician, and Instructor and worked there until 2022.
+I joined the URI Plant Diagnostic Lab in 2022 as a Plant Pathologist and Diagnostician.

 Vermont